Compare other products

 What is an IVF loan and how does it work?

-An IVF loan is a type of personal loan that you can use to cover the cost of IVF treatments.
+An IVF loan is a type of personal loan you can use to cover the cost of IVF treatments.
 It’s essentially a fertility loan for couples who are trying to conceive through IVF, but who may not be able to pay for the cost of the treatment upfront.

-IVF loans work the same as any other personal loan.
-You can borrow money, either as a lump sum or on a revolving basis, and repay it with interest.
-Personal loans also carry fees, such as establishment fees and ongoing account management fees.
+Personal loans can also carry fees, such as establishment fees and ongoing account management fees.
 Depending on the loan, you may have a set repayment period or you may have to make minimum repayments only.

 Does Medicare cover IVF treatments?

-If your doctor refers you for fertility treatments, then Medicare will cover eligible treatments.
-While there is no limit on how many rounds you can have, there will be costs you will have to cover yourself.
-Medicare will only cover the cost for part of the treatment, not its entirety.
 You can also get a Medicare Safety Net to help you out when you meet the threshold.
-Keep in mind that you will need a referral from your GP.
+Keep in mind that you'll need a referral from your GP.
 The rebate per IVF cycle can come up to 50% of the total cost.
 The costs that you’ll have to account for are: any costs Medicare doesn’t cover, the gap after Medicare rebate and any additional fees the clinic charges.

 Does private insurance cover IVF treatments?

 If you have gold tier health insurance, private insurance can help cover certain costs.
 These include inpatient services that are Medicare approved, prescriptions, and any inpatient services related to complications.
 You’ll have to be an in-patient to qualify for coverage from private health insurance.
-You can read more about it here.

 What is the cost of IVF?

-The median cost of IVF is around $8,015 per cycle.
+The cost of IVF is around $12,388 per cycle, according to IVF Australia.
 The cost will vary depending on the providers.
-This does not include extra expenses like hospital admissions, consultant fees and other medical procedures you might need.
+This cost does not include other medical procedures like frozen embryo transfer.

 Some of the treatments both Medicare and private insurance cover include egg collection, transferring embryo to uterus, and the preparation of frozen embryos.
 They do not cover ovulation induction and freezing, and storing of embryos or sperm.
 You can read more about it here.

-How can I finance IVF?
+How can I finance IVF with a personal loan?

 - Secured personal loan.
 A secured loan requires an asset to be put up as loan security.
 You can generally use the funds however you wish, but you may only be able to borrow up to the value of the asset.
 You can use a vehicle or home equity to secure the loan.
 Some lenders also accept jewellery or art as security.
 The asset must have a value greater or equal to that of the loan.
 Secured loans generally come with lower interest rates and higher borrowing limits.
 But if you default on the loan, your asset can be repossessed.
 You can borrow from $1,000 up to $100,000 with a secured loan.